PyO3/maturin/Readme.md

 cargo install pyo3-pack
 ```

-The `publish` subcommand builds the crate into python packages and publishes the wheels to pypi.
+There are two subsommands: `publish` builds the crate into python packages and publishes the wheels to pypi.
 The `build` subcommand builds the packages and stores them in a folder, but doesn't upload them.
+By default, the wheels are stored in `target/wheels`

 The name of the package will be the name field of the `[lib]` section in the Cargot.toml, which defaults to the name of the package.